oriodev/album-archive/README.md

 - [x] user can add albums.
 - [x] user can view all of the albums.
 - [x] user can sort albums by ranking from high-to-low and low-to-high.
-- [x] switch to redux for better state management.
-- [x] switch to styling with material-ui.
 - [x] user can delete an album.
+- [x] user can edit an album.

 working on:

 - [ ] a notification system using snackbars.
-- [ ] user can edit an album.

 bug fixes:

 - [ ] albums don't auto sort when added
+- [ ] 'are you sure' alert before delete.

 future functionality: